 On this page

-Finalists in the Public Education Awards will be included in a short film and invited to the awards ceremony.
-Learn what you'll need to do as a finalist, and the prize money awarded to winners and finalists.
+Finalists in the Public Education Awards will be featured in a short film and invited to the awards ceremony.
+This page outlines what to expect as a finalist, including filming, the awards ceremony and prize money awarded to winners and finalists.

 Visit entering the Public Education Awards to learn about the nomination process.